-Cool Vim stuff
+Cool Vim resources

 Vim is a text editor that makes navigating and editing code easy and fast.
 Over the years it garnered a cult-like following and a very lively ecosystem online.
 A downside of such a big ecosystem is that there is not one central place to find all the information.
 What I offer here is many beginner and advanced Vim motions in one place.